lynnaloo/xtuple-vagrant/README.md

 ### Additional Information ###

-Edit `pg_hba.conf` file on the guest machine so that the host machine can access Postgres:
+Edit `pg_hba.conf` file on the guest machine and add an entry to allow access from the host machine:

-    cd/etc/postgresql/[postgres version]/main
+    host    all     all     [host ip]/32   trust

 The synced folder ```dev``` allows for files to be edited in either the virtual machine or on the host machine and the files will be synced both ways